rroethof/roethof.net/content/posts/2025/11/the-exit-that-never-was-iso27001-dutch-government-solvinity-panic/index.md

 The issue is systemic:

 - **Monoculture dependency:** multiple critical services rely on a single cloud provider.
-- **No tested exit procedure:** contracts may include legal clauses, audits may exist, but operational execution—data migration, fallback procedures, disaster recovery & business continuity's ignored.
+- **No tested exit procedure:** contracts may include legal clauses, audits may exist, but operational execution, data migration, fallback procedures, disaster recovery & business continuity's ignored.
 - **Compliance vs. reality:** being “ISO27001 compliant” on paper does not prevent a governance or operational crisis when ownership changes.

 Result: panic.
 And rightly so.
 But the crisis **could have been avoided** if basic standards were actually implemented.
 The government lectures suppliers on exit planning while sitting on a ticking dependency bomb.